harryf/yoshi-podcasts/_episodes/episode-013.md

 ---
 layout: episode
-title: Episode 013 - Seventh episode with Yoshi, Christian and Harry
+title: Episode 013 - Gambling, Comedy, and the Unabomber - A Deep Dive into Risk, Ideology, and Humor
 short_title: Seventh episode with Yoshi, Christian and Harry
 date: '2024-12-01'
 time: '13:54'
 duration: 1h2m48s
 permalink: "/episodes/episode-013/"
-description: Seventh episode with Yoshi, Christian and Harry
+description: In this episode, the hosts discuss everything from the psychology of gambling and comedy’s role in social critique to political ideology, Ted Kaczynski’s legacy, and why young activists might be getting it all wrong.
 video_files:
 - file_name: C0054.mp4
   description: Full room camera - Camcorder